Nat2112/Flowlogistic/README.md

 This project is created as team project for google cloud ignition program for Google Data engineer

-Mock data is created using tools which you can generate via the following website : https://www.mockaroo.com/
+Mock data is created using tools which you can generate csv data via the following website : https://www.mockaroo.com/

 Python script are created to generate sensor data and ingest the data from pub sub to big query : Courtesy of Angus